 - Lavandula stoechas, also called Spanish, French, or Italian lavender, depending on the marketing location, is not cold tolerant and is sold as an annual.

 Did your houseplants spend the summer outside?
-See How To Bring Plants Indoors For The Winter for tips on preparing your tender plants for life in your home.
+See how to bring plants indoors without bugs for tips on preparing your tender plants for life in your home.

 Find Your Frost Dates & Hardiness Zone